Why Voting is Important

 Steps to Vote

 - Educate Yourself – Learn about the candidates as well as their policies and what they stand for.
 Most candidates have a campaign website that outlines their beliefs.
-Learn about the issues and candidates’ positions with these sources:
+If you are registered to vote in Connecticut, visit The Alliance’s Candidate Contact page to find out who is running in your district and how to contact them.

 Locations to Register